MRJPEREZR/DATA_SANTE/README.md

 # DATA SANTE FINAL PROJECT

 We collected the data from an official source provided by the Mexican government [Censo General de Casos de Enfermedad Respiratoria Viral en Colima](https://datos.gob.mx/busca/dataset/censo-general-de-casos-de-enfermedad-respiratoria-viral-estudiados-en-la-entidad-de-colima).
-Our goal is to analyze this dataset by applying clustering and machine learning algorithms.
+Our goal is to analyze this dataset following the CRISP-DM methodology and applying machine learning algorithms.
 Specifically, we aim to develop a predictive model for clinical diagnosis (Influenza-Like Illness or Severe Acute Respiratory Infection).

 The final result is an app available to visit here: [https://jperezr.shinyapps.io/datasante_imt/](https://jperezr.shinyapps.io/datasante_imt/)